 FOUNDER OF MALENA

 Flynn is an international human rights lawyer and social entrepreneur.
-Her background is in human rights, international trade law, war crimes, political reconciliation, and improving access to justice through education and empowerment.
+Her background is in human rights, international trade law, war crimes, political reconciliation, and improving access to justice through education.

 While living and studying in Chile, she also worked with a women’s cooperative, helping to create an international market for their “arpilleras,” tapestries that depicted the era of dictatorship and allowed a group of women to come together to heal as a community, create beautiful goods rooted in cultural traditions, and learn business and leadership skills.
 When Flynn brought these arpilleras to the US, and shared their story, they were immediately embraced by people enthusiastic about the gorgeous designs and the way to support these artists.

 These experiences, along with having conversations with people around the world, have formed Flynn’s belief that we can have a positive impact on people’s well-being by amplifying their economic agency, so that they can make their own choices about their lives.
 That may mean advocating for trade policy changes, breaking down barriers for underserved communities, utilizing technology to empower people, upholding an artistic tradition passed down from generations, or bringing goods to new markets so that community members can better afford healthcare and education for their children, so those children can go on to choose among yet more opportunities.

 Investing in people and their creative and entrepreneurial endeavors, so they can become economically independent, is the foundation for Malena.